ODEP-funded Flexible Work Arrangement Resources

 Workplace Flexibility: A Strategic Business Approach for an Inclusive Workplace

-The Workplace Flexibility: A Strategic Business Approach for an Inclusive Workplace fact sheet provides many private-sector business examples on the benefits of workplace flexibility as well as how the federal government is using this business approach.
-The fact sheet addresses how workplace flexibility strategies can directly or indirectly help employers meet the goals of many federal regulations.
+The Workplace Flexibility: A Strategic Business Approach for an Inclusive Workplace fact sheet (PDF) provides many private-sector business examples on the benefits of workplace flexibility as well as how the Federal Government is using this business approach.
+The fact sheet addresses how workplace flexibility strategies can directly or indirectly help employers meet the goals of many Federal regulations.
 A link to ODEP's Workplace Flexibility Toolkit is provided to assist employers with implementing flexible workplace policies and practices.

-2014 National Study of Employers: Including the Talents of Employees with Disabilities, published on October 1, 2014, by the Families and Work Institute and the Society of Human Resource Management, is a special report that highlights the findings from a survey of more than 1,000 employers in the United States.
+2014 National Study of Employers: Including the Talents of Employees with Disabilities (PDF), published in October 2014 by the Families and Work Institute and the Society of Human Resource Management, is a special report that highlights the findings from a survey of more than 1,000 employers in the United States.
 Read the press release.

 ODEP/Women's Bureau Collaboration

-As part of its efforts to advance flexible workplace policies to increase employment opportunities for people with disabilities, ODEP established a Memorandum of Agreement (MOA) with DOL's Women's Bureau, a long-time champion of FWAs.
-Through this collaboration, ODEP and the Women's Bureau are working together to develop a roadmap of policy action recommendations and a Workplace Flexibility Toolkit for employers, employees, researchers and policymakers that addresses workplace flexibility policies, practices and implementation strategies for people with complex situations, including those with disabilities.
+As part of its efforts to advance flexible workplace policies to increase employment opportunities for people with disabilities, ODEP established a Memorandum of Agreement (MOA) with DOL's Women's Bureau, a long-time champion of flexible work arrangements.
+Through this collaboration, ODEP and the Women's Bureau worked together to develop a roadmap of policy action recommendations and a Workplace Flexibility Toolkit for employers, employees, researchers, and policymakers that addresses workplace flexibility policies, practices, and implementation strategies for people with complex situations, including those with disabilities.

 Workplace Flexibility Toolkit